wcm-io/wcm-io-handler/url/src/site/markdown/usage.md

 ### Building URLs

-The URL Handler is a Sling Model and can be adapted either from a request or a resource.
+The [URL Handler][url-handler] is a Sling Model and can be adapted either from a request or a resource.
 It automatically reads the context-specific configuration for the Site URLs based on the resource path of the current request or the path of the resource adapted from.

 Example: